lean-apple/aws-merkle-tree/README.md

 cargo test
 ```

-### Deploy the Merkle Tree on AWS CDK
+### Deploy the Merkle Tree with AWS CDK

+The merkle tree code was deployed through [AWS CDK](https://aws.amazon.com/fr/cdk/).

-Once the build of the Merkle Tree is done, it was needed to copy this binary :
+Once the build of the Merkle Tree is done, it was needed to copy the merkle binary :

 ```bash
 cp merkle/target/x86_64-unknown-linux-musl/release/merkle cdk-deploy/